rabbitmq/rabbitmq-stream-dotnet-client/README.md

 Sub Entries Batching:
 A sub-entry is one "slot" in a publishing frame, meaning outbound messages are not only batched in publishing frames, but in sub-entries as well.
 Use this feature to increase throughput at the cost of increased latency.

-`CompressionMode.None` and `CompressionMode.GZip` codecs compression are built-in.
+`CompressionType.None` and `CompressionType.GZip` codecs compression are built-in.

 ```csharp
 var subEntryMessages = List<Messages>();